CODE OF CONDUCT

 STAFF & VOLUNTEERS MUST ADHERE TO

-- Place the well-being and safety of all attendees on ES programmes above all other considerations,
+- Placing the well-being and safety of all attendees on ES programmes above all other considerations,

-- Respect the rights, dignity and worth of each and every person and treat each equally within the context of the activity
+- Respecting the rights, dignity and worth of each and every person and treat each equally within the context of the activity

-- Adhere to all guidelines laid down by National Governing Bodies (such as the FA Licenced Coaches) if applicable
+- All guidelines laid down by National Governing Bodies (such as the FA Licenced Coaches) if applicable

 - Ensure that the activities they direct or advocate are appropriate for the age, maturity, experience and ability of the participants